How to Find Rent to Rent Properties UK: A Step-by-Step Guide

 Is rent to rent allowed in the UK?

 You must have written permission from the original landlord to sublet the property.
+Most standard tenancy agreements prohibit subletting without consent, so your rent-to-rent agreement needs to explicitly grant this right.

-You must protect tenant deposits in an approved deposit protection scheme.
+You must comply with all safety regulations and protect tenant deposits in an approved deposit protection scheme.
+Check the original mortgage terms — some buy-to-let mortgages restrict commercial subletting and require lender consent.

 What are the common pitfalls to avoid in the UK rent-to-rent property sector?

-Always ensure your agreement explicitly allows you to rent to others.
+Failing to get written subletting permission is the biggest mistake.
+Always ensure your agreement explicitly grants you the right to rent to others.

 Could you provide insights on how to conduct due diligence for UK rent-to-rent properties?